 Located in the Midwestern part of the United States, Missouri is a relatively late arrival on the North American gambling scene.
-Most forms of gambling went unregulated until the beginning of the twentieth century when the local legislature outlawed all bookmaking operations.
-Legal gambling returned to the Show-Me State in the mid-1980s with the legalization of horse racing and the launch of state-operated lotteries.
+Most forms of gambling went unregulated until the beginning of the twentieth century, when the local legislature outlawed all bookmaking operations.
+Legal gambling returned to the Show-Me State in the mid-1980s, with the legalization of horse racing and the launch of state-operated lotteries.

 Missouri is presently home to thirteen commercial gaming facilities, overseen by the Missouri Gaming Commission (MGC).
 Over 19,000 Missourians have found employment in the local gambling industry, which contributes more than $997 million in tax revenue.
 The number of licensed casinos remains capped at thirteen for the time being.